 Simple IRA contributions can include two different types.
 The first is employer contributions, which can take the form of either a non-elective payment or a matching contribution.
 The second type comes from the employees themselves in the form of salary deductions.

 For employees, you are allowed to make salary contributions of any value into an existing Simple IRA plan as long as these deductions do not exceed limits specified by the law.
-The largest amount of money that an employee is allowed to contribute to a simple IRA plan in 2019 is thirteen thousand dollars.
-This is a five hundred dollar increase from the previous 2018 limit.
+The largest amount of money that an employee is allowed to contribute to a simple IRA plan in 2022 is fourteen thousand dollars.
+This reflects a $1,000 increase from the previous 2021 limit.

 Combining Your Simple IRA Plan.
 If your employer offers an additional plan that you take part in that also includes an elective salary reduction, then additional limits apply.
-In particular, the Simple IRA rules dictate that total contributions to all employer sponsored plans in 2019 cannot exceed nineteen thousand dollars.
-In 2018, this amount was eighteen thousand five hundred dollars.
+In particular, the Simple IRA rules dictate that total contributions to all employer sponsored plans in 2022 cannot exceed twenty thousand five hundred dollars.
+In 2021, this amount was nineteen thousand five hundred dollars.
 These amounts are not subject to individual retirement account income limits.

 Employees are allowed to modify their contribution levels each year while the plan is in its election period without violating IRS rules.
 The election period as specified by the employer must be a minimum of 60 days in length, and employees must be notified in advance about election opportunities that are on the way.
 Simple IRA plans that are already in effect are required to have a yearly election period that spans the time between November 2nd and December 31st.
 Plans are allowed to have multiple election periods each year beyond the required 60 day election period.

-This means that if you turn fifty or over in 2019, your maximum Simple IRA contribution is set at sixteen thousand dollars for the 2019 tax year.
+This means that if you turn fifty or over in 2022, your maximum Simple IRA contribution is set at seventeen thousand dollars for the 2022 tax year.

 Employer Contribution Maximums.
 For employer contributions, you must choose between non-elective or matching contributions.
 Employers are allowed to select either method to make their employer contributions each year.
 Employees who are eligible must be informed while the election period is ongoing which method of contribution will be in place for that year.